 Super Administrator Role in PAM360

-By default, PAM360 comes bundled with five pre-defined user roles that offer specific set of permission levels:
+By default, PAM360 comes bundled with six pre-defined user roles that offer specific set of permission levels:

 - Privileged Administrators